 If you don't want to make homemade pesto, just buy store-bought.

 Need to make it dairy free?
-Just leave out the heavy cream and cheese and make pesto pasta.
+Just leave out the heavy cream and parmesan cheese to make it traditional pesto pasta.

-How to Make this Creamy Pesto Pasta Recipe:
+How to Make this Pesto al Pasta Recipe:

 If you are making my homemade pesto sauce, start with that recipe first.